kingsor/EdoSiteWithHugo/content/english/post/2014-02-17-android-listview-show-message-if-list-empty.md

 ---
-date: "2014-02-17T00:00:00Z"
+date: "2014-02-17"
-description: This is the common way to show a message when the listview is empty.
+summary: This is the common way to show a message when the listview is empty.
+categories:
+- developer
 tags:
-- developer
 - android
 - listview
 title: Android ListView, show a message if the list is empty